brownepres/world_building/bb_obsidian/simulation/City population simulation.md

 $$\mu_ij = \mu_i + \beta_1 * (x_j - \overline x_i)/\sigma_xi - \beta_2 * ((x_j - \overline x_i)/\sigma_xi)^2$$

 Where $\mu_i$ is the cast's pre-defined mean, $\mu_ij$ is the mean used for a specific age in that specific class, $x_j$ is the specific age itself and $\overline x_i$ is the average age for the cast.

+Education simulation is done with categorical numbers.
+Cast 1: level 1 or rarely 2
+Cast 2 and 3: between level 2 and 5, 2-3-4 more probable
+Cast 4: level 5, rarely 4